 Strengthening graduate education within academic departments and degree programs is crucial for ensuring our students have the best possible educational experiences.

-Dynamic changes within universities and disciplines as well as broader contexts make thoughtful reconsideration of our approaches to graduate education a top priority.
-The VPGE’s SCORE (Strengthening the Core) Academic Innovation Funds are available to help faculty to scrutinize long-existing practices and test new approaches for graduate education, within a department or across several academic programs.
+Dynamic changes within universities and disciplines, as well as broader contexts, make thoughtful reconsideration of our approaches to graduate education a top priority.
+The VPGE’s SCORE (Strengthening the Core) Academic Innovation Funds are available for faculty to scrutinize long-existing practices and test new approaches for graduate education, within a department or across several academic programs.

 When reflecting on graduate programs, faculty have been deliberating about fundamental expectations for advanced study and skill development within their specialized fields as well as identifying opportunities for innovative approaches.
 Faculty have also been interested in exploring how to prepare graduate students for work and life so they contribute meaningfully for decades to come.
 We are fortunate that Stanford has outstanding resources for professional development and career exploration that complement what faculty offer locally in departments.

-During VPGE’s tenth year, 2016-17, we had an open web portal to ask “What’s possible?”.
-Students, faculty, and staff responded to two questions: what they value about graduate education at Stanford and what could be done to enhance the quality of graduate education and graduate students’ experiences at Stanford.
+During VPGE’s tenth year, 2016-17, we had a “What’s possible?” web portal, asking students, faculty, and staff what they value about graduate education at Stanford and what could be done to enhance the quality of graduate education and graduate students’ experiences at Stanford.
 Several themes emerged in response to the second question:

 We encourage you to apply for SCORE Academic Innovation Funds for pilot projects of up to one year to address these and other issues that are salient within your department or program.
 We are particularly interested in supporting innovative ideas that emerge locally, so encourage you to seek ideas from your community of faculty, students, and staff.

 1) A brief project description that answers the following questions: